Kernel Truncated Regression Representation for Robust Subspace Clustering: Conclusion

 \section{Conclusion}

-In this paper, we have incorporated the kernel technique into TRR method to achieve robust nonlinear subspace clustering.
+In this paper, we incorporated the kernel technique into the linear representation method to achieve robust nonlinear subspace clustering.
 It does not need the prior knowledge about the structure of errors in the input data and remedies the drawback of the existing TRR method that it cannot deal with the data points from nonlinear subspaces.
-Moreover, through the theoretical analysis of our proposed mathematical model, we find that the developed optimization problem can be solved analytically, and the closed-form solution is only dependent on the kernel matrix.
-Theses advantages make our proposed method useful in many real-world applications.
-Comprehensive experiments on four real-world image databases have demonstrated the effectiveness and the efficiency of the proposed method.
+Moreover, through the theoretical analysis of our proposed mathematical model, we found that the developed optimisation problem can be solved analytically, and the closed-form solution is only dependent on the kernel matrix.
+These advantages enable our proposed method being potentially useful in many real-world applications.
+Comprehensive experiments on several real-world image databases have demonstrated the effectiveness and efficiency of the proposed method.

 In the future, we plan to conduct a systematical investigation on the selection of optimal kernel for our proposed method and study how to determine the number of nonlinear subspaces automatically.